Mirobit/Labelit/README.md

 # Labelit

 Labelit is a tool to anonymize data.
 Just create a project, import your data (text), create categories and start replacing sensitive information with predefined words.

-**Warning** The software is still in development and currently only works in a local enviroment.
+**Warning:** The software is still in development and currently only works in a local enviroment.

 ## Installation